 AsIAm, as an organisation, is acutely conscious of each student’s individual rights.
 We are governed by policies relating to the safety of children, vulnerable persons and data protection.
 For this reason, certain protocols are in place for our speakers and the school that they visit.

 We require each school who wishes to work with us to agree to commit to engaging with our work – to continue to help students to create a long-lasting ethos of inclusion and acceptance.
 We suggest that parents are informed in advance of the workshop to help provide the speaker with any relevant information about an individual student or their family member with autism.
 This will help shape the content of the workshop without any reference or identity of the student concerned.

 Due to the success of this programme to date, demand is exceeding our ability to provide.
 The programme depends on local volunteer speakers who are trained and Garda vetted by AsIAm.
 Unfortunately, in some areas of the country we have not been able to recruit volunteers and therefore it may not be possible to provide the workshop at this particular time.
 We constantly strive to engage volunteers and run training courses each academic year.

 In order to allow all students to access this valuable information we are currently developing an online model which can be easily delivered by teachers directly to students.

 If you would like to apply to have an AsIAm Secondary School Workshop at your school please complete the form below.

 Once your application has been received you will receive a reply indicating that an AsIAm School Speaker will be in touch or that your request has been added to a waiting list for when a speaker becomes available in your area.
 Applications can only be made by a member of school staff.

-Please note, AsIAm.ie can only accept enquiries from a member of staff in the School making an enquiry.
-If you would like to see this workshop where you go to school or your son/daughter goes to school – please talk to relevant person and ask them to submit an enquiry!
+Please note, AsIAm can only accept enquiries from a member of staff in the School making an enquiry.
+If you would like to see this workshop where you go to school or your child goes to school – please talk to the relevant person and ask them to submit an enquiry!